tsangwpx/aioqbt/docs/source/index.rst

 Welcome to aioqbt's documentation!
 ==================================

-**aioqbt** is a Python API library for qBittorrent built on `asyncio <https://docs.python.org/3/library/asyncio.html>`_ and `aiohttp <https://docs.aiohttp.org/en/stable/index.html>`_.
+**aioqbt** is a Python library for qBittorrent WebAPI.
+It is built on
+`asyncio <https://docs.python.org/3/library/asyncio.html>`_ and
+`aiohttp <https://docs.aiohttp.org/en/stable/index.html>`_.

-It features typed interfaces to the qBittorrent WebUI API.
+The library features asynchronous typed interfaces and tests on qBittorrent up to v4.6.0.

 Check out :doc:`usage` section for further information, including how to :ref:`install <installation>` the project.